 - Schedule daily mental stress breaks: Especially in trying times like now, people are worried and experiencing stress.
 Take some time to think about any worries/stress you may have and then flush it out of your mind.
 This time is your mental stress break time – block it off as if you are blocking off time (i.e. 15 minutes) in the day for an appointment and then release that stress.
 After the stress break is over, try and leave it behind you and not think about it again for the rest of the day (from Dr. Sunddip Aguilar).

 - 20-20-20 Rule.
 Remember that your eyes keep working whether you are sitting or standing.
 To avoid eye strain, follow the 20-20-20 rule: Every 20 minutes, give your eyes a 20 second break by focusing on something at least 20 feet away (from Dr. Jennifer Crowder and Dr. Maureen Johnson).

 - Workstation Comfort Tips (from Dr. Keith McWilliams)

 - Low back discomfort – a rolled towel, cushion, small pillow, or thin rolled blanket will assist with low back support.

 - Laptops are not an ergonomic dream – If you can connect to an alternate monitor and/or keyboard and mouse, do so.
 If not, change the height of the laptop depending upon the task.
-If you are reading, elevate your monitor to just below eye level.
-If you need to type, lower the laptop to a position where your elbows can be bent at a 90-degree angle.
+When reading, elevate your monitor to just below eye level.
+Do you need to type?
+Lower the laptop to a position where your elbows can be bent at a 90-degree angle.

 - Device support – Place a binder, tray, or notebook between your laptop and legs if you are working from your lap.
 This will provide more stability and allow for air circulation to your device.